n1zamu/NCaptcha/README.md

 # NCaptcha README

 Welcome to the NCaptcha plugin README!
 NCaptcha is crafted for Minecraft servers, aiming to enhance server security by implementing a captcha challenge using an anvil interface for new players.
-This unique approach requires players to enter numbers displayed in a complex format, helping to thwart bots from automating entry.
+This uique approach requires players to enter numbers displayed in a complex format, helping to thwart bots from automating entry.

 ## Table of Contents 📃